MazdakE/ME_blog/_posts/2021-09-16-My-Fourth-Blog.markdown

 ![Result success](/ME_blog/images/result_success.png){:class="img-fluid"}

-In this case we got `http result 200 OK` and the result is shown.
+In this case we got a `http result 200 OK` response and the sum of those values are shown.

 ## Gold exercise